webdriverio/webdriverio/docs/guide/testrunner/gettingstarted.md

 WebdriverIO comes with its own test runner to help you get started with integration testing as quickly as possible.
 All the fiddling around hooking up WebdriverIO with a test framework belongs to the past.
 The WebdriverIO runner does all the work for you and helps you to run your tests as efficiently as possible.

+** Some instructions regarding which node package needs to be installed(globally or locally) would help here.
+I am having troubles figuring out whether or not wdio needs to be install via NPM globally first, or if I should install wdio to my node project, etc.

 To see the command line interface help just type the following command in your terminal:

 ```txt